p-varmora/WebApp_UI_API_Automation/README.md

-### Upgrade_Website_Functionality
+### Website_Functionality
-As an independent auditor to verify the certain functionality of upgrade website.
+As an independent auditor to verify the certain functionality of  website.

 ###UI Scenario :
 -----